LANDMARC kicks-off! A new EU-funded project on land-based climate change mitigationBlog Post

 Land-based negative emission solutions are expected to play a pivotal role in future climate actions and policy scenarios.
 To date, most climate actions have focussed on phasing out fossil fuels and reducing greenhouse gas emissions in, for example, industry, electricity, and transport.
-While zero emission trajectories in these sectors will remain a priority for decades to come, it is expected that some residual GHG emissions will remain.
-To be able to fulfil the Paris Agreement and meet the world’s climate goals research, policy and markets are increasingly looking at land-based negative emission solutions.
+While zero-emission trajectories in these sectors will remain a priority for decades to come, it is expected that some residual GHG emissions will remain.
+To be able to fulfill the Paris Agreement and meet the world’s climate goals research, policy and markets are increasingly looking at land-based negative emission solutions.

-The LANDMARC project will enhance understanding in the area by providing better estimates of the realistic potential of land-based negative emission solutions in agriculture, forestry, and other land use sectors.
+The LANDMARC project will enhance understanding in the area by providing better estimates of the realistic potential of land-based negative emission solutions in agriculture, forestry, and other land-use sectors.

 The research activities will deploy:

 A mix of earth observation technologies, to be able to (better) monitor and estimate the effectiveness of land-based negative emission solutions

 A suite of climate, land-use, and economic simulation models, to better estimate the true (scaling) potential of land-based negative emission solutions, both from an earth-systems and human-systems perspective

 A social sciences-based approach for effective impact assessment and engagement with local and regional stakeholders – across 14 countries and 5 continents – that are already working on implementing negative emission solutions.

 The LANDMARC project is actively seeking collaboration with fellow research projects operating in our study countries and regions (see map).
 Collaborations can include:

 Exchanging/sharing earth observations data and information (e.g. satellite, remote sensing, in-situ)